Dwarf Columbine Flower

 - Full sun to partial shade is optimal

 Native to Europe, this spring-to summer blooming perennial columbine bears flowers noted for their brightly colored sepals in a rainbow of colors, paired with strongly hooked spurs.
 Growing 10-18" tall, this selection bears small, downward-facing flowers, reminiscent of an old-fashioned bonnet.
 In fact, past generations have even playfully referred to this flower as “Granny’s Bonnet.”
 The self-sowing variety prefers even moisture and grows best in full sun to partial shade, ideally with afternoon shade in hot climates.
 Perennial.

 Start Indoors: 6-8 weeks before last frost

 Plant Outdoors: 8-10” Apart

 Light: Sun/Partial Shade

 Instructions - Sow seeds outdoors after last frost.
-Zinnias prefer well-drained average soil.
+Columbine prefer well-drained average soil.
 Water regularly, keeping leaves dry.
 Remove spent blossoms frequently to prolong blooming.